 Michael A. Denner

-Associate Professor of Russian, East European and Eurasian Studies and Director of the University Honors Program
+Professor and Director of Russian, East European and Eurasian Studies

 Michael Denner is the director of the University Honors Program, director of Stetson's Program in Russian, East European, and Eurasian Studies, and editor of the Tolstoy Studies Journal, an annual refereed journal.